perfo-leskoz/junior-frontend-recruitment-task/README.md

 Project goals:

+* Implement the website according to the [project](https://www.figma.com/file/3o9ia7vUV89deFesxn2wFh/Recruitment-Landing-Page-Junior-Frontend-Test?node-id=0%3A1)

 * User can select between global and polish top charts

-* Top 5 albums are visible as a carousel
+* Top 5 artists are visible as a carousel

-* Another 15 albums should be visible as a card
+* Another 15 artists should be visible as a card

-* User should be able to search album contain specific word
+* User should be able to search artist contain specific word

-* User should be able to rate album (vote don't have to be saved, we only want to see how it will be visible for user)
+* User should be able to rate artist (vote don't have to be saved, we only want to see how it will be visible for user)

 ---